The ultimate guide to successful prospecting in marketing and sales.

 I admit that’s a demanding standard.

-“Big elephant” clients know they are important, and they expect to be wined and dined, so to speak.
-They are big deals and expect to be treated like a big deal.
+“Big elephant” clients know they are essential, and they expect to be wined and dined.
+They are big deals and hope to get treated like a big deal.
 That requires sales professionals to go out into the world and actively communicate.
-Getting access to the highly desirable clients requires you to be among your sphere of interest on a regular basis.
+Getting access to the highly desirable clients requires you to be among your sphere of interest regularly.

 Get out there and meet everyone you can.
 Ask questions.
 Be like a detective turning over every stone, looking for any shred of evidence that can help you make the sale.
 Great salespersons are seemingly “everywhere.”
 They live their lives so actively that other people feel as if they see them everywhere.